freealise/freealise/AudioNoise.md

 B"H
 it is part of LF for events

-code documentation as ASCII pics
+code documentation as ASCII pics (everyman you-character)

 "I have an idea, I just don't know what it is!"